Honestpuck/xworld2016/xworld2016-bash.md

 LauchAgent or LaunchDaemons, so we can write a script that gets installed as part of the system.

-Both LaunchAgents and LaunchDaemons can run once or stay running.
-We can even ask the system to restart them at an interval.
+Both LaunchAgents and LaunchDaemons can run once, stay running or be re-run at an interval.

-The actual script can live anywhere but the fil defining how it is run loves in one of the two spots.
+The actual script can live anywhere but the file defining how it is run lives in one of the two spots.
 </div>

 ### Controlling LaunchAgents